Due diligence and the real estate market

 Due diligence is a vital step for buyers looking to mitigate risk in the real estate market but can also provide transparency and clarity for all parties involved.
 By conducting a thorough check of the land and properties they’re interested in before making an offer, prospective buyers can unearth any nasty surprises lurking out of obvious sight and potentially save themselves time, money and no small amount of inconvenience.

-Proper due diligence involves carrying out a complete survey of the real estate asset on sale to collate all the relevant information a buyer might need and want to know.
+Proper due diligence, which is part of PropTech, involves carrying out a complete survey of the real estate asset on sale to collate all the relevant information a buyer might need and want to know.
 This likely includes an analysis of its construction and current condition, of its environmental and planning status, and of its boundaries and rightful ownership.
 It can also reveal any owner obligations, land rights issues and other potential pitfalls or obscured costs a new owner may become liable for.